 Source: Investor Presentation

-Leggett & Platt aims for at least 6% annual revenue growth.
-To reach its goal, the company will utilize a multi-faceted approach.
-First, acquisitions will help boost growth.
+Growth at Leggett & Platt will rely on a multi-faceted approach, including acquisitions, share repurchases and efficiencies achieved through cost controls.
 Leggett & Platt has a long-held policy of acquiring smaller companies to expand its market dominance in existing categories, or to branch out into new areas.

 Leggett & Platt has been able to reach its long-term growth targets thanks in large part to its significant competitive advantages in the core industries in which it operates.